ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12009/datasheet.md

 sidebar_label: Datasheet
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK12009 WisBlock MQ3 Alcohol Gas Sensor Module Datasheet

 ## Overview

 ### Description

 The RAK12009 is an Alcohol Gas Sensor module, part of the RAKWireless WisBlock Sensor Series.
 The sensor used in this module is the MQ-3B from Zhengzhou Winsen Electronics.
-This sensor is capable of detecting alcohol gas in the air with an alcohol concentration detection range of 25 to 500 ppm.
+This sensor is capable of detecting alcohol gas in the air with an alcohol concentration detection range of 25 to 500&nbsp;ppm.

 ### Features

 * MQ-3B Alcohol Gas Sensor
 * Alert Function
 * I2C Interface, 7-bit I2C Address: 0x54
-* Detection Range: 25 to 500 ppm (Alcohol Gas)
+* Detection Range: 25 to 500&nbsp;ppm (Alcohol Gas)
-* 3.3 V or VBAT Power Supply
+* 3.3&nbsp;V or VBAT Power Supply
 * Chipset: Winsen MQ-3B
-* **Module size**: 25 x 35 mm
+* **Module size**: 25 x 35&nbsp;mm

 ## Specifications